All the Colours of the World Are Between Black and White: Critical response

-Julian Janssen of ObviosulyReviews wrote of the directing as full of visual flair, reminiscent of the works of masters of cinema Wong Kar-wai and Barry Jenkins.
-He wrote that Apalowo´s greatest achievement with the film is his ability to establish connections between characters and depict certain moods through his imagery.
+Julian Janssen of ObviouslyReviews wrote of the directing as full of visual flair, reminiscent of the works of masters of cinema Wong Kar-wai and Barry Jenkins.
+He wrote that Apalowo's greatest achievement with the film is his ability to establish connections between characters and depict certain moods through his imagery.

 Nigerian film critic Jerry Chiemeke compliments that the film breaks away from stereotypes surrounding queer characters in Nigerian cinema by focusing on the tenderness of the two male characters.
 However, he criticised that the film "still paints homosexuality as an 'unnatural feeling' that has to be battled with.
 It could be argued that given the uber-religious nature of Nigeria, it's not out of place for queer people to feel like they have a 'demon' that they need to be delivered from, but should we still be running with tropes like this?
 Did Bawa have to weaponise the country's homophobia to get back at Bambino because he felt scorned?"

 Lida Bach of Movie Break rated the film 6.5 stars out of 10, praised the performances and direction writing, "With formal reduction and convincing performers, Babatunde Apalowo makes the inner struggle tangible".
 Talking about the setting, which, as per her, is similar to the characters split between modernism and reactionism, Bach opined that "their character development anchors a story between a plea for tolerance and a psychological parable that overcomes their minimal resources.

 Matthew Joseph Jenner of ICS wrote: "Apalowo immediately announces himself as a major new talent in contemporary African cinema, an essential voice that brings not only a powerful directorial vision (with the vibrant colours and strong aesthetic perspective instantly emphasizing his prowess), but also his skill as a storyteller" and of Tedela's performance, he wrote: "with his silent moments of reflection being beautifully portrayed by Tope Tedela, whose performance is very quiet and internal, but simmers with an understated complexity that only grows as the film continues to explore his voyage of self-examination, portraying his efforts to feel less lost and isolated in a rapidly changing world, although one in which his identity is still a source of considerable contention amongst those who are more aligned with traditional values".